 1Rd = 1 x 106 Bq = 1 MBq

-One rutherford is quite large amount of activity.
+One rutherford is a quite large amount of activity.
 The typical human body contains roughly 0.0037 Rd (14 mg) of naturally occurring potassium-40.
-As well, a human body containing 16 kg of carbon would also have about 0.0037 Rd of carbon-14 (24 nanograms).
+A human body containing 16 kg of carbon would also have about 0.0037 Rd of carbon-14 (24 nanograms).

 Rutherford – Examples